 - a.
 In a single level, all-litter house, a minimum of 1.5 sq. ft.
 (0.14 sq. m) per hen must be allocated to allow normal behavior and dilute the feces. - b.
-In a house with litter and a raised slatted area, with feeders, drinkers, and perching/roosting areas over a droppings pit/belt, the minimum space allowance is 1.2 sq. ft.
+In a house with litter and a raised slatted area, with feeders, drinkers, and perching/roosting areas over a droppings pit/belt, to where hens must not access, the minimum space allowance is 1.2 sq. ft.
 (0.11 sq. m) per hen. - c.
-In a multi-tier house with feeders and drinkers on overhead perches/platforms, and in which the overhead perches/platforms provide sufficient space for at least 55% of the hens to perch, a minimum of 1 sq. ft.
+In a multi-tier house with feeders and drinkers on overhead perches/platforms, and in which the overhead perches/platforms provide sufficient space for at least 55% of the hens to perch (considering 15cm/hen of linear perch space)l minimum of 1 sq. ft.
 (0.09 sq. m) of available space per hen must be provided. - d.
 In Pasture Raised systems providing mobile housing with fully perforated flooring, the minimum indoor space requirement is 1 sq. ft.
 (0.09 sq. m) per hen.